SimonaGra/Excel_Applications/README.md

 #### Excel_Applications
 User forms created in excel using VBA and macros.

-##### 'Distance_Calculator_-_USA_UK' -
-User form calculates the distance between 2 cities as the crow flies.
-Users can type and search or select cities, states/ regions from the drop-down menu.

 ##### 'Organizer12' -
 User form supports adding/ deleting categories (12), adding/ deleting, and searching for and replacing records.